MattMagg/ACUTIS/docs/README.md

 # Documentation

 This folder contains notes and supplementary material for the ACUTIS concept.
-Place any design sketches, brainstorming notes or supporting references here as the project evolves.
+The file `architecture.md` gives a brief overview of the envisioned system layout.
+A high-level, incremental roadmap is available in `development_plan.md`.
+Short descriptions of proposed modules, such as the main transducer pair and scanner workflow, are kept under `notes/`.
+The notes also include an overall workflow summary.
+Additional design sketches and references can be added here as the project evolves.
+An internal planning guide for the agent resides in `internal_agent_plan.md`.